adamrunner/adamrunner.github.io/_drafts/elastic-search-part-1.md

 title: Installing ElasticSearch on Ubuntu 14.04 Server (part 1)
 ---

 This is going to be the first part in a multi-part series about ElasticSearch, I've recently started using it and researching it on some projects and I've been very interested so far.
 Just this fact alone seemed to make it a good candidate for a blog post.
+This first post is mainly about setting up the environment, if you'd like to skip ahead to the meat of the ElasticSearch stuff, [I've got a post for that](/2016-05-20-elastic-search-part-2).

 ### Installing ElasticSearch